wojake/awesome-xrpl/readme.md

 ## The Daemon
 - [**rippled**](https://github.com/ripple/rippled/): Ripple peer-to-peer network daemon. **let's rename this to `xrpld`** 😎
-- [Rippleserver Google Group](https://groups.google.com/forum/#!forum/ripple-server/) This email group announces releases.
-  _Old-school_, but effective for widespread announcements!
+- [Rippleserver Google Group](https://groups.google.com/forum/#!forum/ripple-server/) This email group announces releases, and other info for any [node](https://xrpl.org/rippled-server-modes.html) operator. _Old-school_, but effective for widespread announcements!